 - Certified by Speed Measurement Labs

-- Not the latest version from the brand (currently, it is 3.0)
+- Not the latest version you can get from the brand (currently, it is 3.0)

-The device has a 3.5 mm jack to be used for other audio or communication systems, but it is well-designed to be used with the TPX Visual Alert or the TPX Wireless Headset.
+The motorcycle radar detector also has a 3.5 mm jack to be used for any audio or communication system, but it is well-designed to be used with the TPX Visual Alert or the TPX Wireless Headset.

 3. Rocky Mountain Radar Moto-Raptor Cordless Motorcycle Radar Detector

-The wireless system allows the user to install the alarm on the helmet, which means it’s easier for the user to see whether there is an alert, without looking down at the device or looking away from the road.
-The alert is expressed by flashing the bright lights of a blue LED, which then minimizes driver distraction.
+Its wireless system also allows the user to mount the alarm on the helmet, so there’s no need to look down at the device to check if there’s an alert for reducing speed.
+Instead, the alert is expressed by bright flashing blue LED lights, which also minimizes driver distraction.

 - Small in size